Liu Xiang (hurdler)

 Liu Xiang (刘翔 (劉翔, Liú Xiáng); born July 13, 1983) is a Chinese former 110 meter hurdler.
-Liu is an Olympic Gold medalist and World Champion.
-His 2004 Olympic gold medal was the first in a men's track and field event for China.
+Liu is an Olympic gold medalist and world champion.
+His 2004 Olympic gold medal was China's first Olympic gold medal in men's athletics.

 Liu is one of China's most successful athletes and has emerged as a cultural icon.
-On top of being the only male athlete in history to be all of 110-metre hurdles World Record Holder, World Champion and Olympic Champion—Liu remains the Olympic record holder for the men's 110-metre hurdles with a time of 12.91 seconds he set back at the 2004 Athens Olympics.
-He was the favorite to win another gold in the 110 metre hurdles at the Beijing Olympics, but he had to withdraw from competition at the last moment after a false start and aggravation to a previously unrevealed injury.
-Again a gold medal favourite in the 110 metre hurdles at the London Olympics he pulled his Achilles tendon attempting to clear the first hurdle in the heats.
-On April 7, 2015, he announced his retirement on Sina Weibo.
+On top of being the only male athlete in history to be the 110-metre hurdles world record holder, world champion, and Olympic champion, Liu remains the Olympic record holder for the men's 110-metre hurdles with a time of 12.91 seconds he set at the 2004 Athens Olympics.
+He was the favorite to win another gold in the 110 metre hurdles at the 2008 Beijing Olympics, but had to withdraw from competition at the last moment after a false start and aggravation to a previously unrevealed injury.
+Again a gold medal favourite in the 110 metre hurdles at the 2012 London Olympics, he pulled his Achilles tendon while attempting to clear the first hurdle in the heats.
+On 7 April 2015, he announced his retirement on Sina Weibo.

 Career

 Early career

 In May 2001, Liu won at the East Asian Games in Osaka, Japan with a time of 13.42 seconds.
-In August 2001, he won at the Universiade in Beijing, China with a time of 13.33 seconds.
+In August 2001, he won at the Universiade in Beijing with a time of 13.33 seconds.
 He also won at the 2001 National Games of China that same year.

 In 2002 Liu set an Asian record time at the Athletissima meeting, completing the event in 13.12 seconds.
 This also broke Renaldo Nehemiah's long standing and world junior record, which had stood for almost 25 years.
 The following year he secured bronze medals in the 60 metres hurdles at the 2003 IAAF World Indoor Championships and the 110 m hurdles at the 2003 World Championships in Athletics.